Please note: This post originally appeared on Extol.com (EXTOL has been acquired by Cleo).

 To accomplish this goal, we identify business patterns related to the sources and targets of these “integrations” and then apply the identified patterns to similar scenarios that meet specified criteria.
 Most, if not all of these patterns will require data mappings, also known as “maps” or “rulesets”, at some point during the integration process.
 These maps are ultimately used to perform one of two operations: to transform or translate data.
 We often use the terms, transform and translate, interchangeably.
 But, is there more to them?
 Are these terms synonymous, or do their meanings differ?

 Let’s look at this a little closer to see if there is a difference.
-Data translation can be defined as the process of converting data from one syntax to another and performing value lookups or substitutions from the data during the process.
+Data translation can be defined as the process of converting volumes of data from one syntax to another and performing value lookups or substitutions from the data during the process.
 Translation can include data validation as well.
 One example of data translation is to convert EDI purchase order document data into purchase order database files or even flat files while performing data validation on the source data.

-An example of data transformations is routing a purchase order to a specific process that will perform a data translation to convert the shipping and billing address information to an invoice document.
+An example of a data transformation tool is routing a purchase order to a specific process that will perform a data translation to convert the shipping and billing address information to an invoice document.
 We can also use the translation example from above, transforming an EDI purchase order to a database and then during this transformation, also perform additional processing using formulas such as determining a total number of items or total dollar amount by looping through specific data constructs.
-Other actions that can be performed during the transformation process include invoking web services and calling a process.
+Other actions that can be performed during the data transformation process include invoking web services and calling a process.
 Another transformation example may be to convert character data from one character-encoding scheme to another.